-If Council supports an application and has a notice stating that concurrence of the Secretary, the Department of Climate Change, Energy, the Environment and Water can be assumed for the liquid trade waste relevant to the application, Council will approve the application.
+If Council supports an application and has a notice stating that concurrence of the Secretary, NSW Department of Planning, Industry and Environment can be assumed for the liquid trade waste relevant to the application, Council will approve the application.
 Otherwise, Council will seek concurrence to its approval.